Weak measurement: History

-The notion of a weak measurement is often misattributed to Aharonov, Albert and Vaidman.
+The notion of a weak measurement is often misattributed to Yakir Aharonov, David Albert and Lev Vaidman.
 In their article they consider an example of a weak measurement (and perhaps coin the phrase "weak measurement") and use it to motivate their definition of a weak value, which they defined there for the first time.

-Mathematics
+Example: Limit of a weak Stern–Gerlach magnet

+The Stern–Gerlach experiment is a quintessential example of the quantization of the electron spin angular momentum.
+It involves a strong magnetic field gradient, which causes a spin-dependent force on electrons passing through the field, creating two pure-spin beams of electrons exiting the apparatus.

+Suppose the magnet in this apparatus produced a very weak gradient, such as a sliver of calcite crystal.

+Theory: Coupling to ancilla

 There is no universally accepted definition of a weak measurement.
 One approach is to declare a weak measurement to be a generalized measurement where some or all of the Kraus operators are close to the identity.
 The approach taken below is to interact two systems weakly and then measure one of them.
 After detailing this approach we will illustrate it with examples.